Edwin (Ed) Lee manages his own law practice in Houston, Texas, where he takes pride…

 Part of this first impression is making sure your target market can find your website.
 Google and other search engines are opt-in services.
-This means that if you are not informing search engines of your business information on a website, they will not make your site discoverable to users online.
+This means that if you are not including relevant business information on a website, search engines will not make your site discoverable to online users.

 Increase Engagement with Potential Clients

 Your website automatically creates a channel for potential client engagement.
-A good website gives your user an opportunity to interact with your business.
+A good website gives your users the opportunity to interact with your business.
 Some examples include enabling users to schedule an appointment, request a free consultation, fill out a contact form, or email your business.
 The more opportunities that you can provide a potential client to easily engage with your business, the better!